InfamousMusicify/Chains-Plus/README.md

    Craft Enhanced Chainmail which is actually worth using.

-   Click ChanisVx.x and then click download.
+   Click ChainsVx.x and then click download.
    Paste the datapack into your .minecraft/saves/world/datapacks folder.

           This datapack adds the ability to turn normal chainmail into something that is actually useful.